christian-carnate/personal-blog/_posts/2024-05-11-Entry-Level-Cybersecurity-Interview-Questions.md

 ### Indicators of Compromise (IoCs) and Malware Analysis

-- What is an IoCs?
+- What is an IoC?
 What are common examples of IoCs?
 - What is data exfiltration?
 Why is it important to stop?
 - What is lateral movement?
 Why is it important to stop?
 - What is persistence?
 How do threat actors maintain persistence in a system?